EnjoyTheFun/twitch-react-queue/README.md

 Make sure you've enabled these providers in the app settings first!

-Tested and works correctly on Firefox, Chrome and Brave with default tracking protection (no tracking extensions)!
+Tested and works correctly on Firefox, Chrome and Brave with default tracking protection (no advanced tracking extensions)!